"Every lesson is well planned and the teachers are all easy to connect to and get in touch with." Hugo, seventh grade student

 When a decision is made, with it comes the perseverance and motivation to make it work.
 Experience tells us that all students are able to succeed in our schools and that the desire to do just that is often the most significant factor.

-We provide initial information about our school and our expectations, at information meetings and on the Introductory Day.
+We provide initial information about our school and our expectations, at information meetings and on the Introductory Day for Grade 4.
 The Introductory Day ensures that students have a chance to participate in lessons, meet with teachers and administrators and see how we work.
 Positive feedback is continuous.
 All our efforts are geared to help students and parents make a conscious choice.

 Just “testing” the concept of our school means uncertainty regarding learning, making friends and becoming involved.
 Ultimately, selecting a school is a matter of choice and exercising that choice is a right and a responsibility.
 Parents and students have the option, at any given time, to move to another school.